 But just because it’s overlooked doesn’t mean it’s useless.
 For traders who want deeper insight, the VVIX can provide valuable clues.

-VIX High, VVIX High: Panic is not only here, but unstable.
-Markets are bracing for extreme uncertainty.
+VIX High, VVIX High: Fear is elevated, and the market is bracing for more uncertainty.

-VIX Low, VVIX High: Complacency in stocks, but traders are quietly hedging for a potential volatility shock.
-This often foreshadows sudden spikes.
+VIX Low, VVIX High: No fear in the markets yet, but traders are quietly hedging for a potential volatility shock.

 VIX Low, VVIX Low: Calm across the board.
 Markets are stable and confident.